wooyongc/2022UTSWMachineLearningFinalProj/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 After a cursory examination of the dataset, it is important to realize here that our relevant feature space is _extremely_ limited.
-Of the 10 original columns in the dataset, 1 (`MMSE.Change`) is the response variable, and 3 (`RID`, `PTID`, `EXAMDATE`) have minimal-no predictive information.
+Of the 10 original columns in the dataset, 1 (`MMSE.Change`) is the response variable, and 3 (`RID`, `PTID`, `EXAMDATE`) have minimal-no predictive information in isolation.
 This leaves only 6 columns for training on a dataset with 384 entries.
 In short, unless there are very dominant features with extremely high predictive value, this is very little data for a very complicated problem and this will likely result in relatively high variance in the regressive models.

 ### Exploratory Plotting